Col. Nicole Malachowski

 Harnessing Headwinds of Change

 An indomitable spirit whose life journey adds such warmth and depth to her powerful message.
-She is relatable to women and men with a fascinating narrative of overcoming trials and tribulations all while being an unwitting trailblazer in aviation, in leadership, in social awareness and in medical care
+Nicole is relatable to women and men with a fascinating narrative of overcoming trials and tribulations -- all while being an unwitting trailblazer in aviation, in leadership, in social awareness and in medical care.

 VP, Advanced Technology Demonstration Center, Northrop Grumman